 We present the results for the Huber loss in \cref{tab:amazon_distillation_huber}, where both models achieved non-vacuous generalization bounds.
 The DistilBERT surrogate achieved a test loss very similar to the one of the target model, while the GPT2 surrogate's loss is much higher.
 This could be explained by the fact that the model is twice as big, although the SubLoRA adapter that achieved the best disagreement bound is the same size (in KB) as the one of DistilBERT.
+Indeed, as the distribution $Q$ is present twice in \cref{eq:conjecture_3}, the size of the model becomes much more important in the bound minimization than the loss of the model, leading to higher train and test losses.
 Although the bound is only available for the Huber loss instead of the cross-entropy loss, the model's softmax doesn't have to be modified, the dataset does not need to be labeled and the bound minimizes the actual disagreement between the two models.
 We report the results for the zero-one loss in \cref{tab:amazon_distillation}.
-For both architectures, we are able to provide non-vacuous and non-trivial (less than 50\% for binary classification) generalization bounds for the target models.
+For both architectures, we are able to provide non-vacuous and non-trivial (less than 50\% for binary classification) generalization bounds for the targets.

-\subsection{Bounding the true risk gap}
+\subsection{Bounding the True Risk Gap}

 To demonstrate our third use case, we provide quantization experiments on Amazon polarity, with the same target models as the previous section.
 We quantize the models and compare their disagreement with the unquantized target models.
-Even after quantization, in contrast to the previous sections, the surrogates are still too large to enjoy non-vacuous model compression bounds.
-We can use our disagreement bounds to provide an upper bound on the gap between the true risk of two models.
-This will guarantee that although the model is quantized, the models will perform similarly on unseen datapoints.
+In contrast to the previous sections, the surrogates are still too large to enjoy non-vacuous model compression bounds, even after quantization.
+We can use our disagreement bounds to provide an upper-bound on the gap between the true risk of two models.
+This will guarantee that although the surrogate is quantized, the models will perform similarly on unseen data points.
 We present results for models with and without quantization-aware (QA) training.
 For QA training, we quantize to 4 bits using TorchAO \citep{or2025torchao} and 8 bits using AO from PyTorch \citep{Ansel_PyTorch_2_Faster_2024}.
 For the other experiments, we use half-quadratic quantization (HQQ) \citep{badri2023hqq} to quantize the models.